-As Section 5 outlines, items initially rated as a medium or low priority may move up to a higher priority throughout the duration of this Strategic Plan.
+As Section 5 outlines, items initially rated as a medium or low priority may move up to a higher priority throughout the duration of this Strategic Plan after further analysis of the 2022 Assessment is completed.
 Due to the successful achievement of performance measures for items listed as a high priority, changes in priorities, or other circumstances priorities will evolve over time.
-The ARTCC stakeholders have already categorized the 261 Assessment questions they were rated as deficient.
-Performance measures for the items listed as a high priority have now been established, however, to create performance measures for all 261 Assessment items would have been a burdensome exercise, which would create little value in improving traffic records.
+Moving forward into FFY 2023, the ARTCC stakeholders will review the most recent Assessment and categorize questions they were rated as deficient.

+Performance measures for the items listed as a high priority will be established, however, to create performance measures for all deficient Assessment items would have been a burdensome exercise, which would create little value in improving traffic records.
 Instead, in the future when Assessment items from the medium or low priority ranking are considered to be moved to a high priority, the ARTCC will utilize the Model Performance Measures for State Traffic Records Systems (DOT HS 811 441).
 This document outlines 61 performance measures across each of the six core traffic records systems.
 These model performance measures will be considered in future performance setting discussions.